 I tested for IP leaks while connected to Hotspot Shield's UK server, using ipleak.net.

 I detected no IP leaks, no DNS leaks, and no WebRTC leaks.
 Unfortunately, I was unable to test for IPv6 because my ISP doesn't provide it.
 However, due to the fact that it has specific IPv6 protection built into the client, I would assume that this feature works.

-There are versions of the Hotspot Shield app for the Windows, Mac OS X, macOS, iOS, and Android operating systems.
-The browser extension is available for Google Chrome on Windows, Android, Mac OS X, macOS, and the iOS operating systems.
+Hotspot Shield have a browser extension which is available for Google Chrome on; Windows, Android, Mac OS X, macOS, and the iOS operating systems.
 There is also an add-on for the Firefox web browser.